indutny/blog/posts/a.deoptimize-me-not.md

 by the findings during v8 bug triaging or just random code exploration.

-The interesting thing about v8 that I was always passionate about, but never truly understood was Deoptimizer.
-The idea here is that the v8 is optimizing some code to make it run faster, but this optimization relies on assumptions about types, ranges, actual values, const-ness, etc. Assuming this implies that the optimized code won't run when these conditions are not met, and since the program should not change it's behavior the compiler needs to "deoptimize" it by returning to the previous "no-assumptions" version of generated code when the assumptions are failing.
+The interesting thing about v8 that I was always passionate about, but never truly understood was the Deoptimizer.
+The idea here is that v8 optimizes code to make it run faster, but this optimization relies on assumptions about types, ranges, actual values, const-ness, etc. Assuming this implies that the optimized code won't run when these conditions are not met, the compiler needs to "deoptimize" it by returning to the previous "no-assumptions" version of generated code when the assumptions are failing.

 Technically it means that the compiler is in fact two compilers: baseline and optimized.
 (Or even more, if we are talking about JSC and SpiderMonkey).
-The concept is quite sound and yields incredible performance, but there is a nuance: the optimized code may "deoptimize" in various places, not just at the entry point, meaning that the environment (local variables, arguments, context) should be mapped and moved around.
+The concept is quite sound and can yield incredible performance, but there is a nuance: the optimized code may "deoptimize" in various places, not just at the entry point, meaning that the environment (local variables, arguments, context) should be mapped and moved around.

 ## Stack machines